rbeyer/kalasiris/docs/pysis.rst

 very programmatically simple.
 This makes it easy to build more complicated structures on top of.

-There is also some compatibility with pysis_ calling syntax, see below.
+There is also some compatibility with pysis_ calling syntax, and a way to 'emulate' pysis with kalasiris for older code you might have.

 Differences